Robot Calibration (Laser Tracker)

 iii.
 It is recommended to rename the TCPs used for calibration with the name “CalibTool id”, where id is the calibration target number.

 Tip 1: Import the 3D files of the measurement workspace and name it Workspace so that the robot measurements are generated inside the workspace of the tracker.
-Alternatively, set the workspace invisible if we do not want to constrain the measurements inside the tracker workspace.
+Alternatively, set the workspace invisible if you do not want to constrain the measurements inside the tracker workspace.
 More information is available in the next section.

 Tip 2: It is possible to select CTRL+ALT+Shift+P to block exporting confidential 3D files that have been imported in RoboDK.